Portia

 It lives within the heart and soul of kings;

-The speech is the most-quoted single passage in the play and one of the most carefully constructed pieces of Renaissance Christian-Platonist writing in Shakespeare's mature work.
 The argument is exact.
-Mercy is "not strained" — that is, not extracted or compelled — because it is, by its nature, a free gift; it "droppeth as the gentle rain from heaven," and the divine origin places it above any human compulsion; it is "twice blest" because it benefits both the giver and the receiver; it is the attribute of God himself and is therefore the closest available approximation to divine action in human conduct.
-The argument is theologically standard within the Christian tradition Portia is drawing on — derived from Matthew 5.7 ("Blessed are the merciful, for they shall obtain mercy") and from the broader Christian-Platonist understanding of divine grace as freely given and never compelled.
-What gives the speech its enormous critical reception is the specific rhetorical setting.
-Portia is addressing Shylock, who has just refused to be moved by appeals to charity or to the Christian-merchant community's claims on his behaviour; the "quality of mercy" speech is her attempt to move him by the most sustained piece of theological argument she can produce.
-Shylock is not moved.
-The speech does not, in the play's actual mechanism, persuade him.
-What it does is establish, at the highest possible register of formal eloquence, the moral framework within which the legal manoeuvre that follows will operate.
-By the time Portia delivers the pound-of-flesh / no-drop-of-blood ruling, the audience has heard the argument that the merciful course would have been to relent — and the verdict that follows can therefore be received as, in some structural sense, the consequence of Shylock's refusal to be merciful when he had the chance.
-Anna Jameson's 1832 reading of the trial scene captured this: the speech is, in her account, "the most sublime appeal to human and divine justice that ever was uttered."
-The reading the play permits is more complex.
-The speech is a sublime appeal; the verdict that follows it does not, finally, embody the principle the speech has articulated.
+Mercy is "not strained" – not squeezed out or compelled – because it is, by its nature, freely given; it "droppeth as the gentle rain from heaven," its divine source placing it above any human force; it is "twice blest" because it benefits the giver as well as the receiver; and it is "an attribute to God himself," the closest thing in human conduct to acting as God acts.
+The thinking is standard Christian doctrine, drawn from Matthew 5.7 ("Blessed are the merciful, for they shall obtain mercy") and the wider idea of grace as something given, never extracted.
+What gives the speech its force is the setting.
+Portia is speaking to a man who has already refused every appeal to charity, and the "quality of mercy" speech is her attempt to move him with the most sustained piece of argument she can build.
+Shylock is not moved; the speech does not, in the play's actual mechanism, change his mind.
+What it does is set, at the highest possible pitch, the moral frame the legal manoeuvre will then operate inside.
+By the time the pound-of-flesh ruling arrives, the audience has heard the case that the merciful course was to relent – so the verdict can be received as, in some sense, the price of Shylock's refusal to be merciful when he had the chance.
+The speech is a sublime appeal; the verdict that follows it does not, finally, live up to the principle the speech has set out.

 "Tarry a Little"

-The legal manoeuvre that defeats Shylock is the play's most discussed single piece of structural writing, and Portia's two-word opening is its rhetorical signature.
+The manoeuvre that defeats Shylock is the play's most-discussed piece of legal writing, and Portia's two-word opening is its signature.

 Original